-The risk categories are reported net of tax and net of risk mitigating measures.
-Reporting also shows:
+The risk categories are reported before tax and diversification.
+These are then shown separately:

 - Diversification.
 This is the impact of determining the joint capital requirements of the four risk categories.
-The aggregated capital requirement is less than the sum of the individual capital requirements because of SLI's diversified portfolio which significantly reduces the likelihood of simultaneous occurrence of adverse experience and because losses in one area are offset by gains in another. - Taxes.
-For each modeled scenario, the internal model calculates the tax impact of the change in economic value.
+The aggregated capital requirement is less than the sum of the individual capital requirements because of SLI's diversified portfolio which significantly reduces the likelihood of simultaneous occurrence of adverse experience and because losses in one area are offset by gains in another. - Loss absorbing capacity of deferred taxes.
+For each modelled scenario, the internal model calculates the tax impact of the change in economic value.
+In unprofitable scenarios, like the 1-in-200 loss scenario associated with the SCR, it captures the loss absorbing capacity of deferred taxes by modelling the change in value of the deferred tax positions which reduces the impact of the loss on the basic own funds.
+See section E.4.4 Loss absorbing capacity of deferred taxes for more details.